MikeAustin71/errprefops/errpref/README.md

 #### Leading And Trailing Text Strings

 Users have the option of adding leading or trailing text strings to the error prefix display.
 Leading Text Strings will be added to the beginning of the text display while Trailing Text Strings will be added to the end of the text display.

+Leading and Trailing Text Strings may be comprised of any valid string of characters including new lines ('\n'), tabs ('\t') and line separators.

 The addition of Leading and Trailing Text Strings are controlled by the following methods:

 - ***ErrPrefixDto.SetLeadingTextStr(***)
 - ***ErrPrefixDto.SetTrailingTextStr()***